tiayyba/CYT180_Lab7_A/README.md

 ### Task 1 — Anti Join
-Perform a right anti join on df_salary to find rows in the salary table that do not have a matching person in df_people.
+Perform a right anti join on df_salary to find rows in the salary table that do not have a matching person in `df_people`.
-Expected output includes person_id = 5.
+Expected output includes `person_id = 5`.

 Add your code below and include a screenshot of the result.